daniicereezzo/Super-Mario-Bros-levels-generators/README.md

 ## Prerequisites

-Make sure you have installed a conda distribution before building and running any project.
+Make sure you have installed a `conda` distribution before building and running any project.

-## General Guidelines
+## General guidelines

 Every generator in this repository follows a similar build process: